w3c/vc-data-model/VCDMExplainer.md

 ### Proof Format Agility

-Currently there are at least four different proof formats actively being used by participants in the VCWG, including JSON Web Signatures, Zero-Knowledge Proofs using CL signatures, Common Binary Object Representation Object Signing and Encryption, and Linked Data Proofs.
+Currently there are at least four different proof formats in active use by participants in the VCWG, including JSON Web Signatures, Zero-Knowledge Proofs using CL signatures, Common Binary Object Representation Object Signing and Encryption, and Linked Data Proofs.
 It was challenging for the VCWG to select one format because there are a number of benefits and drawbacks provided by each approach.
-The result of this challenge was to ensure that the Verifiable Credentials Data Model is flexible enough to be compatible with each signature format with no changes needed to the core data model.
+In addressing this challenge, the VCWG has ensured that the Verifiable Credentials Data Model is flexible enough to be compatible with each signature format with no changes needed to the core data model.